chengxiaocx/chengxiaocx.github.io/index.md

 ## About Me

-I am currently a Ph.D. candidate in the Linguisitcs Program at the University of South Carolina.
+I am currently a Ph.D. candidate in the Linguistics Program at the University of South Carolina.

 ## News